gogetdata/ggd-recipes/docs/source/index.rst

       Install Path: <conda root>/share/ggd/Homo_sapiens/GRCh37/grch37-reference-genome-ensembl-v1/1

-      :ggd:install: To activate environment variables run `source activate base` in the environmnet the packages were installed in
+      :ggd:install: To activate environment variables run `source activate base` in the environment the packages were installed in

       :ggd:install: NOTE: These environment variables are specific to the <env> conda environment and can only be accessed from within that environment
       ======================================================================================================================